21-22 Meridian Elementary Health and Safety Plan

 - Breakfast bags will be delivered to the classrooms.

-- Students will wash/sanitize hands prior to entering the classroom from the playground.
+- Students will wash/sanitize their hands prior to entering the classroom from the playground.

-- Students will play in their assigned areas using safe distancing practices.
+- Students will play in their assigned areas and follow the no-touch policy of keeping hands and feet to self.

 Specials (PE/Health/Music/Library/Computer Lab/Additional Electives: